everypolitician/commons-boundaries-checker/readme.md

 ## Installation
 'commons-boundaries' is a collection of command line tools that come as a python package.
-Create a virtual env however you prefer, and then `pip install commons-boundaries` Commands are run at the command line form within the virtual env.
+Create a virtual env however you prefer, and then `pip install commons-boundaries` Commands are run at the command line from within the virtual env.

-__development__
+### development
 If installing for development activate your virtualenv and run `pip install -e .[testing]` in the root directory.

 ## Usage